AbdulMuizz789/AIAgenteZSCM/README.md

 alembic upgrade head
 ```
 ### Configure:
-Copy env.example to .env and add your API keys, Postgres username and password and Secret key for JWT
+Copy env.example to .env and add your API keys, Postgre username, password, and Database name along with a Secret key for JWT
 ### Run Backend on port 8000:
 ```bash
 uvicorn main:app